The Hotpot| November 2025 | By Lisanne

 It’s moving through the noise instead of fighting it.
 Understanding that the detours are not wasted time — they’re the training ground.

-Embrace it.
-Lean into it.
-The mundane, the messy, the seemingly trivial tasks are your muscle-building.
+Let’s embrace the invisible work.
+Let’s lean into it.
+The mundane, the messy, the seemingly trivial tasks are our muscle-building.

-When you look back, you’ll see that every detour was a step forward.
+When we look back, we’ll see that every detour was a step forward.
 Every yak shaved was progress disguised as distraction.

-Your power isn’t just in finishing.
-It’s in your endurance.
+Our power isn’t just in finishing.
+It’s in our endurance.
 It’s in knowing how to navigate the noise, the clutter, the tasks that seem small—and turning the chaos into progress.

-Because every yak you shave teaches you how to keep going when the path isn’t clean —
+Because every yak we shave teaches us how to keep going when the path isn’t clean —

-and that’s what separates the ones who finish from the ones who only start.
+and that’s what could separate the ones who finish from the ones who only start.

 Thank you for reading!
 The journal prompt of today: